 * Click here for rating key

-Bonterra Restaurant & Wine Room Restaurant Review: The nineteenth-century Charlotte suburb of Dilworth, located just a few miles south of uptown, got its first permanent church in 1895.
-In 1999 John Duncan renovated that church and opened Bonterra Restaurant.
-This romantic setting is rich with history, but the food is the star.
-The "Food for Wine" menu includes several unique spreads, house-made pâtés, a nice selection of spicy olives, and an extensive array of fromage.
-Noteworthy starters include lightly fried calamari with okra, lemon aïoli, heirloom cherry tomatoes, red onion and fresh basil.
+Bonterra Restaurant & Wine Room Restaurant Review: Located just a few miles south of uptown, the 19th-century Charlotte suburb of Dilworth got its first permanent church in 1895.
+In 1999, John Duncan renovated that church and opened Bonterra Restaurant, creating a romantic setting rich with history.
+Chef Blake Hartwick’s "Food for Wine" menu includes several unique spreads, house-made pâtés, a nice selection of spicy olives, and an extensive array of fromage.
+Start with lightly fried calamari with okra, lemon aïoli, heirloom cherry tomatoes, red onion and fresh basil.
 Bonterra’s signature dish is fried lobster tail, served with smashed fingerling potatoes, seasonal vegetables, sweet-and-sour aïoli and a wildflower honey and soy reduction.
-There are also steaks, chops and other hearty dishes, such as North Carolina bison rib-eye served with caramelized radicchio slaw, haricots verts and a pohnpei pepper sauce.
+Steaks, chops and other hearty fare, such as North Carolina bison rib-eye paired with caramelized radicchio slaw, haricots verts and a pohnpei pepper sauce, round out the menu.
 For dessert, we suggest the Mandarin orange cheesecake.
-The restaurant’s open air cooler technology features 200 wines by the glass from a list that includes a good selection of dessert wines and ports.
-Brunch is offered on special holiday Sundays only.
+The restaurant’s open-air cooler technology features 200 wines by the glass from a list that offers a good selection of dessert wines and ports.
+Brunch is available on special holiday Sundays only.